brentsimmons/ranchero.com/pages/netnewswire/index.markdown

 <p>NetNewsWire is <b>open source and made by volunteers.</b> We don’t have a dedicated support line.
 You can email <a href="mailto:brent@ranchero.com">brent@ranchero.com</a>, but this is probably the <i>slowest</i> way to get help.</p>

 <p>Your question might be answered on the <a href="https://ranchero.com/netnewswire/frequently-asked-questions">Frequently Asked Questions page</a>.
 If it’s not answered there, it might be answered in the online <a href="https://ranchero.com/netnewswire/help/">Help book</a>.
-It’s also possible that it’s one of our <a href="https://github.com/brentsimmons/NetNewsWire/tree/master/Technotes">Technotes</a>.</p>
+It’s also possible that it’s in one of our <a href="https://github.com/brentsimmons/NetNewsWire/tree/master/Technotes">Technotes</a>.</p>

 <p>You should definitely consider joining the <a href="https://ranchero.com/netnewswire/slack">NetNewsWire Slack group</a>.
 You can ask questions there — and also help us think things through as we talk about future versions.
 It’s the home of the NetNewsWire community.</p>